siam1234-Brand/GRAPHICS-PROJECT./README.md

 ## 🪪 License

-This project is for educational purposes under the AIUB Computer Graphics course.
+This project is developed for educational purposes under AIUB.
 Feel free to fork and modify for your own learning and experimentation.

-## 🌟 Created with passion by

-Group 06_
-Computer Graphics [I]_
-Summer 2024-25
+All rights reserved © OBJECT ORIENTED PROGRAMMING 2 [R]_Group 5_Project Team